5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 The solutions folder has an example of this using the Integer class.
 By default, the Integer class sorts based on the value of the integer.
 However, [IntegerSortStrategy.java](solutions/IntegerSortStrategy.java) has a number of classes that implement the `Comparator` interface to sort a list of Integers in different ways.
 We then test that strategy in the [StrategyTester.java](solutions/StrategyTester.java) file.

 ### 👉🏽  Discussion

 What are some things you notice about the code as a group?
 Any questions come to mind?
 How can this Strategy Pattern be useful?
 Especially when it comes to sorting?

+It looks like there are a lot of utility methods to sort on different criteria.
+This seems similiar to more FP oriented approaches in other languages.

 We will cover the Strategy Pattern in more detail in a future module, but we wanted to introduce it here as it is a common pattern used in Java.

 ## :fire: Java Practice Problem

 As part of **every** team activity, we will ask you to work on a Java Practice problem, and submit the code to the team files section (or as part of your notes).
 This is meant to give you practice similar to technical interviews, but also help build up your java skills. **Each team member needs to select a different problem!** But you can share/and should share answers and help each other.
 Remember, to learn a new language, the best thing you can do is practice!
 Here are some resources to find practice problems but you are not limited to them:

 * [CodeHS - Java Practice](https://codehs.com/practice/java)